litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 It is recommended to use the following calls instead:

 - `db.executeSql()` to read data or execute a single modification statement
-- TODO: `db.sqlBatch()` to execute a batch of modification statements within an ACID (atomic, failure-safe) transaction (missing in this plugin version, will be added by merge ref: <https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/4>)
+- TODO: `db.sqlBatch()` to execute a batch of modification statements within an ACID (atomic, failure-safe) transaction (missing in this plugin version, will be added by merge ref: [litehelpers / cordova-sqlite-evplus-legacy-workers-free#4](https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/4).

+**OTHER CALLS DEPRECATED** in this version (not supported within web workers):
+- `db.close()`
+- `sqlitePlugin.deleteDatabase()`

+**MAY BE DEPRECATED IN THE FUTURE:**
+- non-default database location

 ## BREAKING CHANGE: Database location parameter is now mandatory